jagennath-hari/Edge-Optimized-Tracking-System/README.md

     <p>Overall System Design.</p>
 </div>

-The overall system is divided into individual sub-systems, Perception, ByteTracker, and Particle Filter.
+The overall system is divided into three sub-systems, Perception, ByteTracker, and Particle Filter.
 Each of the sub-systems are explained below.

 </details>